lammps/lammps/doc/src/group.rst

 The second format is a *logical* followed by one or two values (type or ID).
 The 7 valid logicals are listed above.
 All the logicals except <> take a single argument.
-The 3rd example above adds all atoms with IDs from 1 to 150 to the group named *sub*\ .
+The third example above adds all atoms with IDs from 1 to 150 to the group named *sub*\ .
 The logical <>
 means "between" and takes 2 arguments.
-The 4th example above adds all atoms belonging to molecules with IDs from 50 to 250 (inclusive) to the group named polyA.
+The fourth example above adds all atoms belonging to molecules with IDs from 50 to 250 (inclusive) to the group named polyA.